Karashamb goblet

-The Goblet from the 22nd - 21st centuries BC was discovered in Karashamb - a village in the Kotayk region of Armenia.
+The Karashamb Goblet from the 22nd - 21st centuries BC was discovered in Karashamb - a village in Kotayk, Armenia.
 It is kept in the History Museum of Armenia, under the number 2867-1.

-The goblet was found in 1987 by Vahan Hovhannisyan in the village of Karashamb, in the Kotayk province, during the excavation of a tomb from the Bronze Age.
+The goblet was found in 1987 by Vahan Hovhannisyan during the excavation of a tomb from the Bronze Age.

 Description

 The goblet has six horizontal inlaid belts, which have impressions of the ancient Indo-European mythological plot.
 The goblet's stem is cylindrical, and made of silver-tin method.
 It is decorate with multiple stories completed with six frieze sculptures.

 The first main frieze image is of boar hunting, depicting a hunter's arrow stuck in his shoulder.
 Kneeling on his right leg, the hunter has his bow set up on his lap, ready to shoot.
 In front of the wounded boar there is a lion, and behind there is a leopard.
 They are followed by an intermitted group of lions and leopards.
 Behind the hunter, there is a dog standing with a rope tied around his neck.

 On the second frieze, there are three narrative scenes presented: a ritual ceremony, armed conflict, and defeated enemy raid.
 The first scene's main character is a king on a throne (god).
 In front of him, there are altars with ritual vessels and ministering priests.
 The priests are bringing a male deer to the altar, which has an image of a crescent highlighted under his belly as a sacrificial symbol.
 Ritually, this ceremony complements "the King's" supported fans kept by two servants and minstrel played by musicians.
 The purpose of the ceremony was to claim victory against the enemy that was being fought, which was represented by images of men with spears and drawn swords.